-The 2008 Contract requires the vendor to deliver the property and goods/chattels in the same condition as when the contract was signed, fair wear and tear excepted.
-However, this does not entitle the purchaser to make a deduction at settlement as the condition specifically states that if any goods/chattels are not in the required condition, the purchaser may claim compensation from the vendor after settlement.
-The procedure for claiming compensation is set out in General Conditions 24.2 to 24.6 of the 2008 Contract.
+A: No, you cannot deduct the estimated cost of replacement from the settlement funds.
+The LIV General Conditions require the vendor to deliver the property and included goods/chattels in the same condition as when the contract was signed, except for fair wear and tear.
+However, this does not give the purchaser the right to make deductions at settlement.
+Instead, if any goods or chattels are not in the required condition, the purchaser may claim compensation from the vendor after settlement.
+The process for claiming compensation is detailed in General Conditions of the LIV Contract of Sale.

-The vendor must provide at settlement a Form 312 if requested in writing to do so at least 21 days before settlement, except where the chargee is the proprietor of a registered mortgage over the land.
-The vendor must pay the registration fee for the registration of the Form 312.
-General Condition 7, 2008 Contract.
+A: Yes, the purchaser can insist on the vendor providing a Form 312, but specific conditions apply.
+According to General Conditions of the LIV Contract of Sale, the vendor must provide a Form 312 at settlement if it has been requested in writing at least 21 days before settlement.
+However, this obligation does not apply if the chargee is the proprietor of a registered mortgage over the land.
+The vendor is also responsible for paying the registration fee for the Form 312.

 Yes, if adjustments are effected in error.